 Butter tea is a local drink in the Himalayan regions of Nepal, Bhutan, India & Tibet which is made from tea leaves, yak butter, water & salt.
 The best quality butter tea is made by boiling pu-erh tea (fermented tea) leaves in water for half a day to achieve dark brown color.

 It is believed that it boosts your energy and prevents from altitude sickness when trekking in Himalayan regions.

 Tongba is a traditional & indigenous alcoholic beverage of Rai, Limbu, Sherpa, Sunuwar, Yakkha & many other ethnic groups of eastern Nepal.
-It is consumed in a unique way i.e.; a vessel holds the fermented millet & hot water is poured in it.
-After leaving it about 5 min, a fine bamboo straw with a blind end is used to act as a filter when consuming.
+It is consumed in a unique way i.e.; a vessel holds the fermented millet & hot water is poured into it.
+After leaving it for about 5 min, a fine bamboo straw with a blind end is used to act as a filter when consuming.

-Raksi is an alcoholic beverage like a clear Vodka or Gin which is made from millet or rice by pot distillation process.
+Raksi is an alcoholic beverage like a clear Vodka or Gin which is made from millet or rice by a pot distillation process.
 It is one of the world’s 41st most delicious drinks that is best served with pork, water buffalo or goat meat.

-Marpha is a type of brandy that is produce by distillation of fermented mash of apples in the village of Marpha, Mustang district.
+Marpha is a type of brandy that is produced by distillation of fermented mash of apples in the village of Marpha, Mustang district.
 It only contains 40%-50% alcohol in it & best served with meat products.